openpubkey/openpubkey/README.md

 - [ ] Additional Signers (TBD)

 ## GQ Benchmarks
 `BenchmarkSigning` benchmarks GQ signing a Json Web Token (JWT), `BenchmarkVerifying` benchmarks GQ verifying a Json Web Token (JWT) both with a security parameter of 256.
-After 1056 and 1094 iterations of creating a gq signature or verifying a gq signature, respectively, the results were that both take about 0.0011 seconds.
+After 1056 and 1094 iterations of creating a gq signature or verifying a gq signature, respectively, the results were that they both take about 0.0011 seconds.

 ```shell
 goos: darwin